billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

    movl $1, %eax

-When the program runs, this instruction transfers the number ``1`` into the FIXMEAMPeax; register.
+When the program runs, this instruction transfers the number ``1`` into the %eax; register.
 In assembly language, many instructions have *operands*. ``movl`` has two operands - the *source* and the *destination*.
-In this case, the source is the literal number 1, and the destination is the FIXMEAMPeax; register.
+In this case, the source is the literal number 1, and the destination is the %eax; register.
 Operands can be numbers, memory location references, or registers.
 Different instructions allow different types of operands.
 See :ref:`instructionsappendix` for more information on which instructions take which kinds of operands.